RxiPland/autoskola-eTesty-API/README.md

 # autoskola-eTesty API

 - I'am not owner of used website (https://www.autoskola-testy.cz/)
-- API for getting random driving school exam questions (with answers and images/video if available)
+- API for getting driving school exam questions (with answers and images/video if available) in JSON
 - URLs from get_questions_urls() can be used in get_question() function
 - Script with examples -> [example.py](https://github.com/RxiPland/autoskola_eTesty_API/blob/main/example.py)